m-joon-ixix/m-joon-ixix.github.io/index.md

 layout: homepage
 ---

+# Notice

+This website is under development.
+Most of the currently present information might be misleading.

 ## About Me

-I am a Ph.D. student at ...
+I am an undergraduate student at Seoul National University.

 ## Research Interests